-AND THAT authority be and is hereby given unconditionally and generally to the Directors of the Company to take all such steps as are necessary or expedient (including without limitation, the opening and maintaining of central depository account(s) under the Securities Industry (Central Depositories) Act 1991, and the entering into of all other agreements, arrangements and guarantee with any party or parties) to implement, finalise and give full effect to the aforesaid purchase with full powers to assent to any conditions, modifications, revaluations, variations and/or amendments (if any) as may be imposed by the relevant authorities and with the fullest power to do all such acts and things thereafter (including without limitation, the cancellation or retention as treasury shares of all or any part of the repurchased shares) in accordance with the Act, the provisions of the Constitution of the Company and the requirements and/or guidelines of the Bursa Securities and all other relevant governmental and/or regulatory authorities and to do all such things as the said Directors may deem fit and expedient in the best interest of the Company."
+AND THAT authority be and is hereby given unconditionally and generally to the Directors to take all such steps as are necessary or expedient (including without limitation, the opening and maintaining of central depository account(s) under the Securities Industry (Central Depositories) Act 1991, and the entering into of all other agreements, arrangements and guarantee with any party or parties) to implement, finalise and give full effect to the aforesaid purchase with full powers to assent to any conditions, modifications, revaluations, variations and/or amendments (if any) as may be imposed by the relevant authorities and with the fullest power to do all such acts and things thereafter (including without limitation, the cancellation or retention as treasury shares of all or any part of the repurchased shares or distribute the treasury shares as dividends to the shareholders and/or resell on Bursa Securities and/or transfer the shares or any of the shares as purchase consideration and/or cancel all or part of them) in accordance with the Act, the provisions of the Constitution of the Company and the requirements and/or guidelines of Bursa Securities and all other relevant governmental and/or regulatory authorities and to do all such things as the said Directors may deem fit and expedient in the best interest of the Company."

-11. To transact any other business of which due notice shall have been given.
+10. To transact any other business of which due notice shall have been given.

-By Order of the Board TEE LEE LENG (MAICSA 7044742) SSM Practicing Certificate No.: 202008001301 HOH YIT FOONG (LS 0018) SSM Practicing Certificate No.: 201908000074 Company Secretaries
+By Order of the Board CHIN MUN YEE (SSM PC No. 201908002785) (MAICSA 7019243) HOH YIT FOONG (SSM PC No. 201908000074) (LS 0018) Company Secretaries

-Selangor Darul Ehsan 30 March 2021
+Selangor Darul Ehsan 30 March 2022